L-X-T/fmr-2/labs/08_e2e_testing.md

 ### 1. Add a sanity check

+Before you start, please make sure you use English as your default language.

 Clean up the existing file `app.spec.ts` file in apps/flight-app-e2e/src/integration and add the following first test (you may need the first line comment to keep your IDE calm).

 ```typescript